Bayer-Group/BayerCLAW/doc/language.md

     natively support the use of GPU resources: you will need to create a custom GPU-enabled job queue and use the `queue_name` parameter to direct jobs to it.
 See [the custom queue documentation](custom_queue.md) for details.
+* `filesystems`: A list of objects describing EFS filesystems that will be mounted for this job.
+Note that you may have several entries in this list, but each `efs_id` must be unique.
+All filesystems are mounted read-only.
+  * `efs_id`: An EFS filesystem ID.
+Should be something like `fs-1234abcd`.
+  * `host_path`: A fully qualified path where the EFS filesystem will be mounted in your Docker container.
+  * `root_dir` (optional): Directory within the EFS filesystem that will become the `host_path` in your Docker container.
+  Default is `/`, i.e., the root of the EFS volume.

+  Note that [string substitutions](#string-substitution) are not allowed in the `filesystems` block.
 * `retry`: An object defining how the workflow retries failed jobs.
 Optional.
   * `attempts` (optional): The number of times to retry a failed job.
 This does not include the initial execution, so for instance setting `attempts` to 3 will result in up to 4 total runs.
 Default is 3, set to 0 to disable retries.